 People who do public speaking often suffer significantly less

 2013. study of the University of Tallinn revealed that the people who do public speaking more often suffer from the fear of public speaking significantly less than those who do it rarely.
-Take a closer look at the chart below.
+Take a closer look at the table and chart below.

 Stage Fright Examples